 Enter Online Casino Games

 This is a much overlooked category when it comes to gaming on the PC as many gamers don’t really find it falls in the definition of video games.
 Well no matter your opinion on the subject, online gambling and casino games can no longer be overlooked.
 Looking back again at Facebook in 2012, social casino games now account for 13% of the social gaming market, up from 8% in 2011, and 6% in 2010.
 With the US federal government leaving it up to the individual states to make their own laws about online gambling, several states have decided to permit such gambling.
 With the door now open, investment money is flooding into the market for casino and gambling gaming, much with success from companies like Playtika and Double Down.
-Still not convinced?
-Go check out this list of Top Desktops for Online Gaming, a list of computer builds specifically optimized for casino and online gambling.

 Is PC gaming dead?